slevithan/regex/README.md

 ### Flag `v`

-Flag <kbd>v</kbd> gives you the best level of Unicode support, strict errors, and all the latest, fancy regex features like character class set operators and properties of strings.
-It's always on, which helps avoid numerous potential Unicode-related bugs, and means there's only one way to parse a regex instead of four (so you only need to remember one set of regex syntax and behavior).
+Flag <kbd>v</kbd> gives you the best level of Unicode support, strict errors, and all the latest regex features like character class set operators and properties of strings (see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicodeSets)).
+It's always on when using `Regex.make`, which helps avoid numerous Unicode-related bugs, and means there's only one way to parse a regex instead of four (so you only need to remember one set of regex syntax and behavior).

+> Flag <kbd>v</kbd> is applied to the full pattern after interpolation happens.

 ### Flag `x`

-Flag <kbd>x</kbd> adds support for line comments (starting with `#`) and makes whitespace insignificant, allowing you to freely format your regexes for readability.
-It's always implicitly on.
+Flag <kbd>x</kbd> makes whitespace insignificant and adds support for line comments (starting with `#`), allowing you to freely format your regexes for readability.
+It's always implicitly on, though it doesn't extend into interpolated `RegExp` instances (to avoid changing their meaning).

 Example: